GeorgeNorth33/NotRealDude33/README.md

 - 👋 Hi, I’m @NotRealDude33
-- 👀 I’m interested in in
+- 👀 I’m interested in in Frontend
-- 🌱 I’m currently learning html,css,js,php,c#
+- 🌱 I’m currently learning html,css,js,php
 - 💞️ I’m not looking to collaborate with someone
-- 📫 How to reach me?

 <!---
 NotRealDude33/NotRealDude33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.